Tenkiv/kuantify/README.md

 for this process and we're still brainstorming what we may be able to abstract out.
 In most cases this process is a matter of establishing some connection, serializing / deserialzing commands and incoming data and sending / receiving these things to and from the device.
-Kuantify already depends on [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) and parts of [ktor](https://ktor.io/) so you should consider using them for these tasks. [ktor supports raw tcp and udp sockets](https://ktor.io/clients/raw-sockets.html) which are often necessary for supporting a device.
+Kuantify already depends on [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) and parts of [ktor](https://ktor.io/) so you should consider using them for these tasks.
+[Ktor supports raw tcp and udp sockets](https://ktor.io/clients/raw-sockets.html) which are often necessary for supporting a device.
 Both of these libraries are pure kotlin and multiplatform so you only need to make one set of common code to support the device on all platforms if you use them.